Giving Up Real Life To Travel The World

 I grew up in rural New Zealand, living in the North Island until I was 24 before moving to Christchurch in the South Island.
-Living in Lord Of The Rings country was incredible, and I will be blogging about some amazing things to do in New Zealand here.
+Living in the Lord Of The Rings country was incredible, and I will be blogging about my favourite things to do in New Zealand.

 I had numerous jobs in New Zealand.
 I’ve worked as a hairdresser, retail store manager, a groom for an Olympic horse rider, a promo girl; I’ve worked on sheep stations, and for two years I was a travel agent.
 After brief love affairs with each of these jobs, I decided I needed a career, and I completed a Bachelor of Communications in Journalism Studies.
 Since graduating, I have worked for magazines, newspapers and online publications.
 I founded New Zealand’s first online equestrian magazine however I had to part with that beautiful creation in order to fulfill my dream of travelling the world.

 I currently work as a Digital Marketing Manager for a tourism group in Scotland, and I freelance on the side- and yes, I get paid to travel!

 Why I Decided to Travel Solo